 Montana has the premier seed potato industry in the United States.
 It is important for home gardeners to plant seed potatoes that are grown using the standards for Montana Certified Seed to reduce the chance of introducing new pests to our farms.

-Montana Seed Potato growers are proud to offer their fourth catalog and directory for wholesale distributors of garden seed.
+Montana Seed Potato growers are proud to offer their 2016-2017 catalog and directory of garden seed.
 Montana seed potatoes are produced under the most stringent standards in the industry, and are the source of high-quality seed for commercial planting throughout the United States.